ResonantConcepts/podcastimages/readme.md

 ### Variants

-By default, images will be resized down to 1024×1024 square images.
+By default, images will be resized down to 1024×1024 images, using `fit=cover` for non-square when needed.
 Smaller images can be requested by appending one of the listed size variants to any URL.
 Current sizes include:

 - 32
 - 64